You will need a Premises Licence if you are planning to:

-Completed paper forms should be returned with the statutory fee to:
+Completed paper forms should be returned with the statutory fee (PDF) to:

 The Licensing Department, East Cambridgeshire District Council, The Grange, Nutholt Lane, Ely, Cambs, CB7 4EE.

 Applicants are also required to supply a copy of their application to the relevant Responsible Authorities according to the type of application being submitted, unless submitting their application via an online form.
 The table below shows which Responsible Authorities need to be copied in.
 The Responsible Authority addresses can be found here:

 |Responsible Authority to be consulted